imixs/imixs-workflow/src/site/markdown/engine/modelservice.md

 To create and manage workflow models the Eclipse tool  [Imixs-BPMN Modeller](../modelling/index.html) can be used.

 ## Methods
-The ModelService EJB extends the interface '_org.imixs.workflow.ModelManager_' and provides the following methods:
+The ModelService EJB extends the interface `org.imixs.workflow.ModelManager` and provides the following methods:

 |Method              		 | Description 				 |